How did Amazon work as a startup? What was there KPI for Sales?

 A higher average purchase value can offset a high customer acquisition cost as you’re able to spend more to acquire a higher value customer.

 The sales KPI can be used to develop and optimize their sales process.

 Also, known as customer turnover rate.
 This annual metric shows how many clients decide to stop using your service or product.

-Sometimes sales team is more focused on acquiring new customers, with much less effort centered around client satisfaction and retention.
+Sometimes the sales team is more focused on acquiring new customers, with much less effort centred around client satisfaction and retention.

 There are three types if churns sales metrics:

-- Revenue Churn: The percentage of monthly recurring revenue you lose from canceled services.
+- Revenue Churn: The percentage of monthly recurring revenue you lose from cancelled services.

 - Customer Churn: The percentage of customers who leave your company in a given timeframe.

 - Passive Churn: The percentage of customers who leave because of failed payments or expired payment methods.